 This course is designed to introduce students to a variety of software packages for creating Web pages.
-Students will survey the basics of software packages such as Dreamweaver\, GoLive\, Flash\ and others.
+Students will survey the basics of software packages such as Dreamweaver®, GoLive®, Flash® and others.
 Prerequisites: COM 1000 and COM 1010

-COM 1040 Introduction to Multimedia 3 Credits 3 Class Hours
+COM 1040 Presentation Media 3 Credits

 An introduction to the development of effective visual presentations and slide shows in the digital environment using PowerPoint® and other applications.
-Prerequisites: DSPM 0700 and DSPR 0700
+Prerequisites: DSPW 0700 and DSPR 0700, Basic computer skills (see special requirements)